Eli Hart’s Former Foster Mom Says She Feared Him Returning To His Mother’s Custody

 Dakota County court documents portray the last two years of Hart’s life centered around an ongoing custody battle between Thaler and his biological father, Tory Hart.
 In January of 2021, records show Eli Hart was placed into family foster care after concerns regarding his mother’s mental health grew.

 “It was just expanding our hearts to accept him as our own child,” said Nikita Kronberg, whose family took Hart in for almost a year.
 “He was an amazing kid.
 He was full of energy, always smiling.
 So outgoing.
-He always wanted to befriend everyone.”READ MORE: Wisconsin Couple Kills Bear That Attacked Them In Their Home
+He always wanted to befriend everyone.”READ MORE: Jif Peanut Butter Recalled Over Salmonella Concerns (CBS News)

 Kronberg’s husband, Stephen, is Thaler’s cousin.
 She says she was concerned about Thaler once again regaining full custody at the conclusion of the Child Protective Services investigation.